Demographics of Arkansas: Birth data

-According to the 2006–2008 American Community Survey, 93.8% of Arkansas' population (over the age of five) spoke only English at home.
+According to the 2006–2008 American Community Survey, 93.8% of Arkansas's population (over the age of five) spoke only English at home.
 About 4.5% of the state's population spoke Spanish at home.
 About 0.7% of the state's population spoke any other Indo-European language.
 About 0.8% of the state's population spoke an Asian language, and 0.2% spoke other languages.

 In 2006, Arkansas has a larger percentage of tobacco smokers than the national average, with 24.0% of adults smoking.

 Religion

 Arkansas, like most other Southern states, is part of the Bible Belt and is predominantly Protestant.
 The religious affiliations of the people as of 2001 are as follows: